Exploring Target Representations for Masked Autoencoders: Experiments

 \paragraph{Objection detection and instance segmentation.}

 We consider Cascade Mask R-CNN~\cite{cai2019cascade} as the task head for object detection and instance segmentation with ViT-B and ViT-L on COCO~\cite{coco}.
-We report AP$^\mathrm{box}$ and AP$^\mathrm{mask}$ for object detection and instance segmentation respectively. \ourmethod outperforms the previous self-supervised and supervised methods by a large margin, setting a new state-of-the-art result with both ViT-B and ViT-L. With ViT-B, \ourmethod achieves a AP$^\mathrm{box}$ of 52.7 and a AP$^\mathrm{mask}$ of 45.7, outperforming the supervised baseline pre-training by 2.9 and 2.5 points, respectively.
+We report AP$^\mathrm{box}$ and AP$^\mathrm{mask}$ for object detection and instance segmentation respectively.
+The results are demonstrated in \cref{tab:cascade det}. \ourmethod outperforms the previous self-supervised and supervised methods by a large margin, setting a new state-of-the-art result with both ViT-B and ViT-L. With ViT-B, \ourmethod achieves a AP$^\mathrm{box}$ of 52.7 and a AP$^\mathrm{mask}$ of 45.7, outperforming the supervised baseline pre-training by 2.9 and 2.5 points, respectively.
 With ViT-L, such improvement is more prominent with 4.8 and 3.6 points respectively, showing the high scalability of \ourmethod for model capacity in downstream dense prediction tasks.
-Further improvements exist when distilling from bigger (\ourmethodn$^{\dagger}$) and data-richer (\ourmethodn\alambic) teachers, the details of which are delayed to~\cref{sec:biggert,sec:datarichert}.

 \paragraph{Semantic segmentation.} We adapt UperNet~\cite{xiao2018unified} as the task head for semantic segmentation with ViT-B and ViT-L on ADE20K~\cite{ade}.
 We report the mIoU and mAcc for semantic segmentation, and the results are demonstrated in \cref{tab:ade20k}.
-We achieve the best performances on semantic segmentation compared to previous self-supervised methods by nontrivial margin. \ourmethod improves mIoU from 47.4 to 49.5 with ViT-B, and 49.9 to 54.5 with ViT-L, compared to the supervised baseline.
-We delay experiments with large-capacity teachers to~\cref{sec:largercapacity}.
+We achieve the best performances on semantic segmentation compared to previous self-supervised methods by a nontrivial margin. \ourmethod improves mIoU from 47.4 to 49.5 with ViT-B, and 49.9 to 54.5 with ViT-L, yielding gains of 2.1 and 4.6 points respectively, compared to the supervised baseline.
+The improvement in semantic segmentation is as significant as in object detection.